-A search of the NDWR website identified a total of 36 wells in the B-16 range (see Figure 3.9-6).
-The beneficial use identified for each well is as follows:
+Wells.
+A search of the NDWR website identified a total of 38 wells in the B-16 range.
+The beneficial uses include 13 test wells, 9 domestic wells, 7 monitoring wells, 5 wells used for stock water, 1 irrigation well, 1 unused well, and 2 additional wells listed in the NDWR database as having an unknown use.

-- 13 test wells,

-- 9 domestic wells,

-- 7 monitoring wells

-- 5 wells used for stock water

-- 1 irrigation well,

-- 1 unused well, and

-- 2 additional wells were listed in the NDWR database as having an unknown use.